Ayushjha132/inventory-management/README.md

 ## AWS
-Note: I have migrated AWS RBD PostgreSQL to Neon PostgreSQL beacuse just of cost.
-And, for one database instace neon is free.
+Note: I have migrated AWS RBD PostgreSQL to Neon PostgreSQL just beacuse of cost.
+As for one db instance, neon is free.